 Now, not every business is a candidate for a BOP.
 As we said before, BOPs are most appropriate for small to mid-sized businesses.
-Apart from that, there are a few checkmarks your business needs to earn before being stamped for BOP approval.
+Apart from that, there are a few checkmarks your business may need to meet before being stamped for BOP approval.

 - A physical location (whether it’s your home or premises – you may be able to insure a home-based business with a BOP)

-- Property that can be swiped (think product, case, furniture, digital property, etc.)
+- Property that can be swiped (think product, cash, furniture, digital property, etc.)